cmstead/js-refactor/README.md

 ### Contribution Rules and Guidelines

-JS Refactorings is open to pull requests for everything from code to documentation.
+JS Refactor is open to pull requests for everything from code to documentation.
 As with any project, there are certain needs which must be addressed.
-JS Refactorings is, at its core, still in development.
+JS Refactor is, at its core, still in development.
 Since it was built on an early version of Visual Studio Code, so there is a fair amount of code that was originally exploratory in nature.
-In its current state, JS Refactorings is fully tested and behaviors are vice-tested into place.
+In its current state, JS Refactor is fully tested and behaviors are vice-tested into place.
 Going forward, code will be cleaned and, itself, refactored, so a style guide is going to be relatively fluid.

 Nevertheless, following are the required elements of a good pull request: